Nuclear Industry and Electricity in Virginia

 The National Aeronautics and Space Administration (NASA) offered another potential market for nuclear reactors designed by BWXT in Virginia.
 Rockets powered by nuclear thermal propulsion have the potential to provide more thrust than rockets powered by chemical fuels and oxidizer, cutting in half the amount of time astronauts must spend in space to reach Mars.
 A faster rocket would reduce the exposure time of astronauts in space, and a nuclear engine would allow military satellites to remain in orbit longer and evade attack.

 BWXT won the contract in 2023 to construct and install the fuel in a nuclear reactor for the planned 2027 launch of the Demonstration Rocket for Agile Cislunar Operations (DRACO).
 Once safely in space, the fission process in the reactor would be initiated to heat liquid hydrogen.
-The nuclear fuel would provide heat; the gas would provided thrust.

-In 2023, BWXT also won a contract with the US Air Force to supply nuclear fuel for a reactor to provide electricity for orbiting spacecraft.
+In 2023, BWXT also won a contract with the US Air Force to supply nuclear fuel for a reactor to provide both thrust and electricity for orbiting spacecraft.
 The Joint Emergent Technology Supplying On-Orbit Nuclear (JETSON) program was intended to allow satellites to operate without solar panels, and to provide more electricity than traditional solar panels.

 The NASA Administrator told an audience at Liberty University in 2020:11